Since 2001

 Why this size is hard

 An 8-bedroom listing competes against neighboring 8-bedrooms with identical floor plans in ChampionsGate, Windsor Island, Solara, Solterra, and Reunion.
 The differentiator is the amenity stack — themed rooms, game room, theater room, outdoor entertaining sized to 20+ — and the operational quality of the property at full guest capacity.
-Listings without the full stack consistently underperform by 25–40%.
+Listings without the full stack sit at a meaningful disadvantage against neighbors that have it.
 The market expectations at this tier are not optional.

 Room-by-room budget logic